Rescuing stranded dolphinsAnimals, 20 February 2020

 - NEVER lift a heavy object while bending forward with your arms extended in front of you.
 See picture.

 - Avoid "shock loads".
-Shock loading happens when somebody trips or lets go unexpectedly.
+Shock loading happens when your lifting partner trips or lets go unexpectedly.

 - Plan the lift to do it safely.
 Remove all loose equipment and rocks from the lifting area.
 If you're lifting a 250kg dolphin onto a stretcher or a sledge, make sure the stretcher is in front of the dolphin, not beside it.
 That way, nobody has to climb over the stretcher while holding the dolphin.

 - One person should direct the lift.
-Make sure everybody else is listening to him or her.
+Make sure everybody else is listening to him or her and looking at him or her.
 Make sure everybody is ready before lifting.

 Tides are changes in sea level.